-Use this command to configure the QoS that is appropriate for VoIP traffic within the QoS domain.
-The QoS domain includes the switch, the interior of the network, and the edge devices that can classify incoming traffic for QoS.
+Use this command to configure a QoS that is appropriate for VoIP traffic within the QoS domain, which includes the switch, the interior of the network, and the edge devices that can classify incoming traffic for QoS.

-Use the cisco-phone keyword on the ports at the edge of the network that are connected to Cisco IP phones.
-The switch detects the telephone through the Cisco Discovery Protocol (CDP) and trusts the CoS labels in packets that are received from the telephone.
+Apply the cisco-phone keyword on those ports (at the edge of the network) that are connected to Cisco IP phones.
+The switch detects the telephone through Cisco Discovery Protocol (CDP) and trusts those CoS labels in packets that are received from the telephone.

-Use the trust keyword on the ports that are connected to the interior of the network.
-Because it is assumed that the traffic has already been classified by the other edge devices, the CoS/DSCP labels in these packets are trusted.
+Apply the trust keyword on those ports that are connected to the interior of the network.
+Assume that the traffic has already been classified by the other edge devices.
+So, the CoS/DSCP labels in these packets are trusted.